-Answer: The Italian term “codice fiscale” is commonly transalted “tax code” or “fiscal code” or “tax number”.
+: The Italian term “codice fiscale” is commonly translated as “tax code”, “fiscal code” or “tax number”.
 It is an Italian identification code.
-When referred to individuals, as opposed to entities, the codice fiscale is the result of a formula
+When referring to individuals, as opposed to entities, the codice fiscale is the result of a formula

-applied to name, date and place of birth.
+applied to a person’s name, date and place of birth.

 Italian tax code (codice fiscale) purposes:

-It is mandatory to have an Italian tax code for a number of Italian activities such as to open an Italian bank account, to start an Italian court dispute, to buy or inherit a Italian property, to register a preliminary contract for a property purchase, to buy a mobile phone number, to apply for utility connection, to get an Italian mortgage, to rent an apartment for more than 30 days etc.
+It is mandatory to have an Italian tax code for a number of Italian activities such as to open an Italian bank account, to start an Italian court dispute, to buy or inherit an Italian property, to register a preliminary contract for a property purchase, to buy a mobile phone number, to apply for a utility connection, to get an Italian mortgage, to rent an apartment for more than 30 days, etc.

 Italian tax implications:

 Having an Italian tax code does not imply any tax duty per se.
 You are subject to Italian tax duties if you (i) own certain qualifying assets in Italy or (ii) if you are an Italian resident or (iii) if you earn an Italian taxable income.

 How do you obtain an Italian tax code (codice fiscale)?:

 The codice fiscale is assigned by birth to Italians and upon request to non-Italians.